jakeloggins/Clod/developer-guide.md

 #### Last will and testament (LWT)

-In order for Crouton to know when the device has unexpectedly disconnected, the device must create a LWT with the MQTT Broker.
+In order for Clod to know when the device has unexpectedly disconnected, the device must create a LWT with the MQTT Broker.
 This a predefined broadcast that the broker will publish on the device's behalf when the device disconnects.
 The payload in this case can be anything as long as the address is correct.

 ```
 Address: /[path]/errors/Kroobar